CMSgov/design-system/packages/design-system-docs/src/pages/startup/child-design-systems.md

 - Shared design assets (i.e. Sketch Library or Sketch file)
 - Designers and engineers that actively maintain and update the system

 **Note:** Child design systems were previously called "site packages".
-This name change reflects our vision for these systems to be more independent and self sustaining within the CMS Design System family.
-Many of the internal changes in the v2 release aim to facilitiate this vision by simplifying the experience of maintaining and contributing to child design systems.
+This name change reflects our vision for these systems to be more independent and self-sustaining within the CMS Design System family.
+Many of the internal changes in the v2 release aim to facilitate this vision by simplifying the experience of maintaining and contributing to child design systems.

 ### Existing child design systems